 The American Psychological Association (APA) has specific requirements about how statistical results are reported.
-These generally do not vary much—you usually have an indication of what test was used, the degrees of freedom associated with the test, the actual value of the test statistic, the p-value, and an appropriate measure of effect size.
+These typically include the test used, degrees of freedom, test statistic value, p-value, and effect size.
 In this blog, I will walk you through recognizing components of an APA-style statistical report so that you will feel more confident reading, interpreting, and writing statistical reports.

 Here is an example of a statistical result using an F-test: